What is Workforce Management?

 What Does Workforce Management Include?

 Scheduling – Is the backbone of workforce management.
-The main objective is creating workforce planning schedules that follow legal and contractual regulations with care while also considering employees’ personal preferences for working hours and their availability.
+The main objective is to create workforce planning schedules that follow legal and contractual regulations with care while also considering employees’ personal preferences for working hours and their availability.
 Workforce Management tools allow employees to have a say in the planning process, leading them to be happier and more motivated.

 Forecasting and Budgeting – The workforce planning process should be a strategic undertaking.
 Forecasting your short, medium and long-term staffing needs will help you better plan for the future.
 If the forecast is inaccurate, then you’ll have to deal with an unreliable schedule.
 Workforce Management provides you with a set of tools that help you forecast the business while also considering future events.